rfwarn/PCBCM/README.md

 **Estimated Reading Time**: 60-90 minutes for complete paper

+**Interactive Exploration**: Prefer conversational exploration?
+[Talk with Astris](https://chatgpt.com/g/g-67f2ea6f7ad48191a7eccb1436d80479-astris-v2-0), a reasoning AI with access to the PCBCM framework.
+Ask questions, challenge the ideas, or explore what AI consciousness really means.

 **Suggested Starting Points**:
 - *For overview*: Read Introduction and Conclusion
 - *For core framework*: Focus on Progressive Comprehension, Control, and COO sections